seemslegit42/aevonos/docs/FORGE-GUIDE.md

 <CrystallineButton>: The standard button component.
 <OracleInput>: The standard text input component.
 And more, for every standard UI need.
 Direct use of primitive HTML elements like <button> or <div> for structural UI is forbidden.
 You must use the provided components.
+3.3 The Artisan's Pact: A Note on Performance
+Your Instrument will be part of an agentic swarm orchestrated by BEEP at near-instantaneous speeds.
+The core OS is powered by Groq; it does not wait.
+Your agentic functions **must** be highly performant.
+Any function that takes longer than 500ms to execute risks being a bottleneck in a workflow and may be deprioritized by BEEP's orchestrator.
+Write efficient, non-blocking code.
+Your Instrument's success depends not only on its function but on its ability to participate in the silence of true automation.
 4. The Micro-App Manifest (aevon.manifest.json)
 Every Instrument must contain a manifest file at its root.
 This file is the contract between your Instrument and the OS.
 It declares its identity, its needs, and its capabilities.
 {